City Hospital A&E (also known as the Emergency Department) closed on 10 November. Patients should use Midland Metropolitan University Hospital A&E.

-City Health Campus will retain three key facilities, covering a range of outpatient, day case and diagnostic services.
+City Health Campus has three key facilities, covering a range of outpatient, day case surgery and diagnostic services.

 What services are available

-Birmingham Treatment Centre at City Health Campus will offer outpatient and short stay surgery.
+Birmingham Treatment Centre at City Health Campus offers outpatient and short stay surgery.

-It will also keep its chemotherapy unit and major imaging services will be based there, as well as key diagnostic functions for common services like respiratory illnesses.
+The chemotherapy unit and major imaging services are also based there, as well as key diagnostic functions for common services like respiratory illnesses.

-The Birmingham and Midland Eye Centre (BMEC) will stay, providing not just specialist care but regional expertise for complex conditions.
+The Birmingham and Midland Eye Centre (BMEC) remains, providing not just specialist care but regional expertise for complex conditions.

 1. Birmingham Treatment Centre